Pharmacist from the United States

 Note: Steps 2, 3 and 5 can be completed in any order.

-Note: the application processing time is due to the criminal record check (CRC) process which can take at least 20 business days.
-If adjudication or fingerprinting is required for the CRC, then the processing time will be further extended.
+Note that the processing time for the Criminal Record Check (CRC) is at least 45 days.
+If adjudication or fingerprinting is required, the processing time will be further extended.
+Visit the CRC webpage for more information.

 - Successfully complete the Jurisprudence Examination (JE)

-Results are valid for 3 years from the test date.
+Results are valid for 3 years from the exam date in accordance with Registration Committee Policy-10.

 - Successfully complete the Pharmacy Examining Board of Canada (PEBC) Qualifying Exam – Part I (MCQ) and Part II (OSCE)